RheingoldRiver/river.me/content/blog/disambig-highlight.md

 The snipped bits are to do with the extension [TippingOver](https://github.com/oOeyes/TippingOver), which I use to generate my tooltips.
 I'll show that at the end.

-To accomplish the user-can't-see-anything part, we add the class `catlink-disambiguations-activated` in this function, and adjust our earlier CSS as follows:
+To accomplish the user-can't-see-anything part, we add the class `catlink-disambiguations-activated` in this function, and adjust our earlier CSS as follows.
+Credit to Ema for this part:

 ```css
 .catlink-disambiguations {